The success stories of referral programs all around the world abound:

 - Amerisleep’s program resulted in a 150% click-through rate (CTR).

 How did these programs actually measure their performance in order to come up with such precise results?
+How do you calculate the ROI of a referral program?

 A simple way to think about the ROI of a referral program is to think in terms of costs and revenue, how much you have spent, and the revenue generated from sales.
 If your sales revenue is higher, then your ROI is positive.